ibm-cloud-docs/vpc/cr-list-table.md

    ![Routing tables for VPC page](./images/cr-routing-tables-page.png)

-1. From the Virutal private cloud drop-down list, select the VPC that you want to list routing tables for.
+1. From the Virtual private cloud drop-down list, select the VPC that you want to list routing tables for.

    Column descriptions are as follows: